xuezzou/Vulnerable-nodejs/README.md

     For this attack on this particular application, it is also a design problem.
 When authenticating user, we have lots of more secure ways to accomplish it instead of doing a query use both fields username and password.

     To protects against 'Dollar $' injection attacks, we should implement input validation and sanitization.
 We should write right validators for route that checks req.params, req.body and req.query for objects and recursively scans for the $ symbol and responds with an error if it is detected.

+2. Broken Authentication -

+    It's obvious that the deign of the authentication is problematic.
+Firstly, following the path `/admin`, the admin account is accessible by everyone.
+Secondly, user-wise, the password management system is highly insecure since it doesn't have any kind of protection such as weak password check or even multi-factor authentication.

+    To mitigate, the admin account should be set securely in some other manner

+    admin account
+    no password check

+3. Sensitive Data Exposure -

+    Speaking of senstive data exposure all the field email as sensitive data

+    If it is unnecessary remove it from the database.

+4. XML External Entities

+**xml file injection**

+5. Broken Access Control -

+Access control refers a system that controls access to information or functionality.
+Broken access controls allow attackers to bypass authorization and perform tasks as though they were privileged users such as administrators is also a example of broken access control

+Access controls can be secured by ensuring that a web application uses authorization tokens* and sets tight controls on them.

+6. Security Misconfiguration
+often the result of using default configurations or displaying excessively verbose errors **add unused features**

+7. Cross-Site Scripting

+**css**

+8. Insecure Deserialization

+???

+10. Insufficient Logging And Monitoring -
+!!!
+Definitely

+**Broken Authentication**

+    This type of attack relates to the user's identity, authentication, and session management.
+Some vulnerabilitoes in authentication systems can give attackers access to user accounts and even the admin account.
+For example, an attacker can take lists of known words against a user to form different combinations of passwords and then brute force trying all those combinations on the login system to see if there are any that work.

+    Some strategies to mitigate authentication vulnerabilities are implementing weak password check, multi-factor authentication as well as avoiding deploying default credentials and limiting or delaying repeated login attempts using rate limiting.

 ## Progress Outline / Answer to Heilmeier questions